uvcyclotron/repokaka/design.md

 + Detect and report any duplicate code

 As evident, all the above tasks are repetitive and can be pre-defined for automation without any intervention from the developer.
 This serves as the motivation behind our bot.
 It will dynamically gather this data and present it to the developer.
 Subsequently, this will help code-reviewers to quickly comprehend the meaning of new code changes.
 This can lead to a reduction in back and forth communication between reviewers and submitters around the context of new code.
-Not only will this save the developer’s time and increase his productivity (he now has more time for tasks that matter, like coding), it will also lead to increased efficiency and consistency in the complete CR cycle of a team.
+Not only will this save the developer’s time and increase his productivity (he now has more time for coding), it will also lead to increased efficiency and consistency in the complete CR cycle of a team.

 In essence, Crabot may be considered as a combination of code, test and documentation bots.
 A code reviewer/repository owner might use Crabot’s results in evaluation, before he is satisfied with it and merges it with mainline.